mrkamel/search_flip/README.md

 end
 ```

-Generally, aggregation results returned by ElasticSearch are wrapped in a
+Generally, aggregation results returned by ElasticSearch are returned as a
-`SearchFlip::Result`, which wraps a `Hashie::Mash`such that you can access them
+`SearchFlip::Result`, which basically is `Hashie::Mash`such that you can access
-via:
+them via:

 ```ruby
 query.aggregations(:username)["mrkamel"].revenue.value